BoldGrid/post-and-page-builder/readme.txt

 = 1.9.0 =

-Release Date: November 26th, 2018
+Release Date: November 27th, 2018

 * New Feature: Users can now switch between editors
 * New Feature: A default editor can be specified
 * New Feature: Builder can be enabled on custom post types
 * Update: Lengthened timeouts on block generating

+= 1.8.1 =

+Release Date: November 21st, 2018

+* Bug Fix: Deleting plugin caused issues with BoldGrid Library.

 = 1.8.0 =